AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Send emails: Through a SMTP server, transactional messages are then sent to the recipient’s email address.

-Delivery and Tracking: After the sending process, the email delivery process is usually tracked by the transactional email provider.
+Delivery and tracking: After the sending process, the email delivery process is usually tracked by the transactional email provider.
 This process includes monitoring for bounces, opens, and clicks to ensure delivery of successful transactional emails to the recipient.

 How do different industries use transactional email software?